Southern California Criminal Defense Trial & Fraud Defense | Court of Appeals Attorney

 - Certified Criminal Law Specialist by the California State Bar

-- Over 75 jury trials and 500 court and evidentiary hearings in federal and state courts
+- Over 50 jury trials and 500 court trials and evidentiary hearings in federal and state courts

-- 51 Jury trials: Fraud, Homicide, RICO, Sexual Assault, Gangs, assorted other cases with over 75% ending in acquittals or hung juries.
+- Extensive Experience in Complex Cases: Fraud – Business Fraud, Wire Fraud, Mail Fraud, Homicide, Post-Conviction, RICO, Sexual Assault, Gangs, assorted other cases with over 75% ending in acquittals or hung juries.

-- Thousands of additional cases dismissed prior to trial in federal and state court, in addition to pre-indictment representation resulting in a “no-filing” decision in complex and serious federal investigations
+- Thousands of additional cases dismissed prior to trial in federal and state court, in addition to pre-indictment representation resulting in “no-filing” decisions in complex and serious federal investigations

 - Represented a business owner in the largest federal investigation of theft of personal identifying information in the world and obtained a non-prosecution agreement from the Unite States Attorney’s office